Home About Us Newsletters Articles Forum Links

 About the North London Society of Model Engineers

-The NLSME has an active membership that has steadily grown over the 66 years that the Society has been in existence and we are always pleased to welcome new members to the Society and hobby.
+The NLSME has an active membership that has steadily grown over the 74 years that the Society has been in existence and we are always pleased to welcome new members to the Society and the hobby.

 Within our society we have different sections, which include:-